TazE-scripts/HideCrafter/README.md

 3. Unzip and move `HideCrafter` to the Simba scripts directory.

 ## Crafting Tip
-Crafting **Green d'hide body** is recommended for an optimal balance of xp gain (approximately 270k/h) and cost efficiency (under 20m for 99 crafting).
+Crafting **Green d'hide body** is recommended for optimal experience gains and cost-efficiency (approximately 270k xp/h and under 20m for 99 crafting).

 ## Script Goals
 - Add different efficiency modes